dzuvic/jtsgen/doc/source/Introduction.rst

 It is important to know, how the marshalling maps type like BigDecimal to JSON.
 For that the convesion of types could be easily configured by a DSL.
-And because this information how the Java types are mapped to JSON are configured somewhere in the backend, ``jtsgen`` can also be configured at compile time, so the configuration of ``jtsgen`` (package annotation) can be kept near the source the code that configured the Java to JSON mapper, e.g. Jackons's ``ObjectMapper``.
+And because this information how the Java types are mapped to JSON are configured somewhere in the backend, *tsgen* can also be configured at compile time, so the configuration of *tsgen* (package annotation) can be kept near the source the code that configured the Java to JSON mapper, e.g. Jackons's ``ObjectMapper``.